Lead-Safe Wisconsin: The Lead-in-Water Testing and Remediation Initiative

 I'm a child care provider.
 How do I get started?

 Your facility can choose whether or not to participate in this voluntary program.
 You can also decide to participate at a later time if that is more convenient for your facility.
 Please note, participation in the Lead-in-WTR Initiative is limited to licensed group child care centers and Head Start programs at this time.
-To get started, contact your local public health department if you are interested in participating.
+Licensed family child care centers may also be eligible for our pilot program.
+To get started, fill out the following interest survey or contact your local public health department if you are interested in participating.

 There are three main steps to participation in the Lead-in-WTR Initiative: